The Ballad of My Personal Greatness — A Novel

 Benjamin Jacobs moves to Paris with the goal of reaching Layer 3 of Parisian life, where Layer 1 is the ooh-Eiffel-Tower tourist, Layer 2 is the one-year expat who speaks the language a bit and has some sense for the neighborhoods, and Layer 3 is a person who can really strum it.
 His prospects for a Victorious Return back to the US, however, fade as the book he’s working on requires more revisions, the business he’s been ideating proves unfeasible, and the ballet dancer he’s courting rebuffs him.

 Good Things Also Happen — A Novel

 Twenty-eight-year-old Fréderic L’Enfant doesn’t just want to feel younger, he wants to physically re-inhabit his childhood body.
 To do so, his first solution is to create a company that hypnotizes adults into feeling like kids before setting them loose on an adult-sized playground.
-His second solution is to get drunk with a giant red exercise ball that he calls Glarg and date a 16-year-old girl.
+His second solution is to get drunk with a giant red exercise ball that he calls Glarg and hang out with 16-year-olds.
 His final solution is to disappear.
 The main question posed by Fréderic’s story is: How does an adult reconcile the fact that he’s moving further-and-further away from his youth?